 The City's air-raid shelters are being restored and readied for the first time since the regular bombing ended in November, 1968.

-The City's air-raid shelters are being restored and readied for the first time since the regular bombing ended in November, 1968.
+Background: The City's air-raid shelters are being restored and readied for the first time since the regular bombing ended in November, 1968.
 Although the centre of Hanoi was never attacked, the authorities say they can take no chances with a population which in recent years has doubled to more than a million.
 Hardly mock heroics.
 After two years in which the air-raid alarm never sounded here, the sudden fumigating of shelters has a grim immediacy, and must be a depressing sight, for a people who in the worst of the air war had always found that the capital was safe.

 The sidewalk potholes, the instant individual shelters which have cement lining and lids, are ready for occupancy.